PX4/PX4-user_guide/en/contribute/dev_call.md

-# Weekly Dev Call
+# Weekly Community Q&A Call (Previously "Dev Call")

 <div v-if="$themeConfig.px4_version != 'main'">
   <div class="custom-block danger"><p class="custom-block-title">This page may be out of date</p>. <p>The latest version <a href="https://docs.px4.io/main/en/contribute/dev_call.html">can be found here</a>.</p>
   </div>
 </div>

-The PX4 dev team syncs up on platform technical details and in-depth analysis.
-There is also space in the agenda to discuss pull requests, major impacting issues and Q&A.
+The PX4 dev team and community come together to discuss any topic of interest to the community, ranging from sorting out issues to satisfying your curiosity.

 ## Who should attend: